10 Non-technical Jobs in Tech and How to Get Them

 Requirements: Bachelor's degree in English, information technology, or business; experience as a research assistant in a technical field

 A technical writer educates people on how to use particular products or services.
 This highly specialized position may focus on various fields, including medicine, marketing, software, business, engineering, and education.
-As a technical writer, you will prepare documents, instruction manuals, and articles related to their specialization to create more digestible content for a client.
+As a technical writer, you will prepare documents, instruction manuals, and articles related to your specialization to create more digestible content for a client.
 Popular skills to become a successful technical writer include writing, communication, editing, and audience knowledge.

 Requirements: Bachelor's degree in business management with a business background